TheMarcinGlab/AI-powered-Enterprise-E-commerce-Application/README.md

 ![Payment](jpg/order_payment.png)
 Choice of payment method: card, instant transfer, or cash on delivery.
 For card payments – transaction authorization details.

+Additionally, the application uses a Bank API as a dedicated payment gateway, which securely processes transactions between the customer, the store, and the financial institution.

+6.4 Summary

 ### 6.4 Summary
 ![Order Summary](jpg/order_review.png)